 Disclaimers have been used in advertising for a long time.
 Unfortunately, some people have misused this concept.
-Start by stating the facts, such as, “This product has not been evaluated by the FDA.”
+Start by stating the facts, such as, “The FDA has not evaluated this product.”
 It is also not permitted to make unsubstantiated claims and seek to protect yourself with disclaimers.

-Take a proactive approach to ensuring FTC compliance. in your affiliate campaigns.
+Take a proactive approach to ensure FTC compliance. in your affiliate campaigns.
 To save time, use the following techniques to double-check your compliance.

 - Review and update policies and introductions for affiliates.

 Review the FTC guidelines on advertising in-depth (especially the examples), and check if your company policies and materials for affiliates meet these expectations.